Theodhor Haxhifilipi

 The alphabet of Theodhor Haxhifilipi as shown in Albanesische Studien by Johann Georg von Hahn in 1854.
 The alphabet was cut into type by the Austrian punchcutter Alois Auer as early as 1851.

-Theodhor Haxhifilipi, also known as Dhaskal Todhri (Elbasan, c.1730–1805), was a teacher from Elbasan, who is credited as an inventor of an original Albanian alphabet.
-The Todhri script, as is called because of him, according to Kostandin Kristoforidhi, was either invented by Theodor, or brought by him from Voskopojë.
-Theodhor is the author of numerous translations of liturgical works in Albanian, of which only a few survived.
+Theodhor Haxhifilipi, also known as Dhaskal Todhri (Elbasan, c.
+1730–1805), was a teacher from Elbasan who is credited as the inventor of an original Albanian alphabet.
+According to Kostandin Kristoforidhi, the Todhri script, as is called because of him, was either invented by Haxhifilipi or brought by him from Voskopojë.
+Haxhifilipi translated numerous liturgical works into Albanian, only a few of which have survived.
 A mass of John Chrysostom, preserved in a later manuscript of 32 pages, is amongst the rare ones kept at the National Library of Albania.

 Life

 Not much is known about Haxhifilipi's life.
 There are only a few documentary sources.
-Haxhifilipi was probably born in the Kala neighbourhood of Elbasan, from a family of silversmiths.
+He was probably born into a family of silversmiths in the Kala neighbourhood of Elbasan.
 According to George Von Hahn, he finished his studies at the New Academy of Voskopojë.
 This is how Albanologist Robert Elsie describes his life:

 One noted student of the New Academy in Voskopoja was Todhri (Theodor) Haxhifilipi (ca. 1730-1805), also known as Dhaskal Todhri from Elbasan, who, after training in Voskopoja, taught at the Greek school in his native Elbasan, hence the name Dhaskal (teacher).
 The German language scholar Johann Georg von Hahn (1811-1869), who visited Albania in the first half of the nineteenth century, refers to him as having translated not only the Old Testament but also the New Testament and other religious works.
 Most of his writings were unfortunately destroyed by fire during an epidemic in 1827 such that we can neither confirm nor disprove Hahn’s assertion about the Bible translations.
 Among the surviving fragments ascribed to Haxhifilipi, preserved both in the Central State Archives in Tirana and in the Austrian National Library in Vienna (Ser.
 Nova 3351), are Albanian translations of an Orthodox Book of Hours and of Mesha e Shën Jon Gojarit (The liturgy of St John Chrysostom).

 Haxhifilipi is the author of a poem written in 1774 in Voskopojë, and published in a prayer book dedicated to Saint John Vladimir.
 Haxhifilipi was a teacher at the local Greek school in Elbasan.
 According to Robert Elsie, the Alphabet was used until 1930 in Elbasan.